thacherT1D/webdevstuff/How_the_Web_Works/HTTP.desc.md

 [SEE WHITEBOARD]

-## How do you send HTTP requests and receive HTTP responses?
+## How do you send HTTP requests and receive HTTP responses for HTML?

 [INSERT EXAMPLE OF CLASSIC WEB SITE SERVED BY PYTHON'S SIMPLEHTTPSERVER]